The Truth (2019 film)

-The Truth (La Vérité) is a 2019 drama film, written and directed by Hirokazu Kore-eda.
+The Truth (La Vérité) is a 2019 drama film written, directed and edited by Hirokazu Kore-eda.
 It stars Catherine Deneuve, Juliette Binoche, Ethan Hawke, Ludivine Sagnier, Clémentine Grenier, Manon Clavel, Alain Libolt, Christian Crahay and Roger Van Hool.
 It is Kore-eda's first film set outside Japan and not in his native language.

-The film had its world premiere at the Venice on 28 August 2019.
+The film had its world premiere at the 76th Venice International Film Festival on 28 August 2019.
 It was released in Japan on 11 October 2019, by GAGA Pictures, and in France on 25 December 2019, by Le Pacte.

 Plot

 Fabienne Dangeville is a very famous French actress, giving an interview about work on her upcoming book.
 Her daughter, screenwriter Lumir, son-in-law actor Hank and granddaughter Charlotte arrive for her book launch.
 Lumir is surprised that the book has already been printed, as she expected to read it and approve content about her first, before publishing.
 Fabienne tells her that she sent her a manuscript to New York (though it's unclear if it's a lie, or it merely never delivered).
 Later that night, Lumir reads her mother's book and annotates it.

 Next day, Lumir confronts Fabienne about some lines in the book which depict her relationship with her mother as a fairy tale fabrication.
 Fabienne was very rarely there for Lumir as a child.
 Lumir also asks why she doesn't mention Sarah once in her book (Sarah Mondavan, being Fabienne's best friend, an accomplished actress in her own right, whom Fabienne betrayed), Fabienne simply replies it's her book her choice, that nobody reading it would want to know the truth, because being a famous actress, her fans would find the truth uninteresting.
 Later, Luc, Fabienne's manager, tells Lumir that Fabienne accepted her current film role only because it stars Manon Lenoir, the next big actress who reminds everyone of Sarah Mondavan.
 The film "Memories of My Mother" is a science fiction dealing with themes of time and ageing.

 Lumir goes to the film set, acting as Fabienne's assistant, and watches the film shoot.
 The film-within-a-film is about a mother who is dying, so she goes to live in space to arrest her aging and slow the effects of her terminal illness.
 She returns to Earth every seven years to visit her daughter, who gets older and older with each visit, whilst her mother remains youthful.
 Fabienne plays the daughter in her seventies.
 During a read-through rehearsal of the script, the room seems very impressed with Manon's talent, but Fabienne seems annoyed and threatened, believing Manon is being pretentious by overacting.
 Later, Luc tells Fabienne that Manon reminds him of Sarah Mondavan, while Lumir agrees and says they have the same sounding husky voice.